What to expect

 As the treatment is minimally invasive, there is no detectable scarring.
 The transplant is carried out under local rather than a general anaesthetic, eliminating risks and downtime associated with other medical procedures.

-In most cases, patients are able to return to work the next day.
+In most cases, patients are able to return to work after a few days.

 Follicular Unit Transplantation (FUT) involves removing a narrow strip of hair-bearing scalp from the donor area and implanting it into the bald or thinning areas.

 The strip from the donor area is dissected to garner the grafts.
-The surgeon divides it into approximately 500 to 2,000 tiny grafts.
+Using microscopes the team will extract the hairs from from the tissue and prepare them for implanting.
 The number and type of graft used depends on the hair type, quality, and colour as well as the size of the area where it will be transplanted.

 After the grafts are prepared, the surgeon cleans and numbs the area where the hair will be placed, creates holes or slits with a scalpel or needle, and delicately places each graft in one of the holes.

-The hair transplant will take approximately four to eight hours, and is usually performed under local anaesthesia.
+The hair transplant will take approximately four to eight hours, and is performed under local anaesthesia.

 Since FUE does not leave a linear scar (like FUT), patients can cut and style their hair without restrictions.